apache/lucene/lucene/MIGRATE.md

 ## Migration from Lucene 9.x to Lucene 10.0

+### IndexWriter requires a parent document field in order to use index sorting with document blocks (GITHUB#12829)

+For indices newly created as of 10.0.0 onwards, IndexWriter preserves document blocks indexed via IndexWriter#addDocuments or IndexWriter#updateDocuments when index sorting is configured.
+Document blocks are maintained alongside their parent documents during sort and merge.
+The internally used parent field must be configured in IndexWriterConfig only if index sorting is used together with documents blocks.
+See `IndexWriterConfig#setParendField` for reference.

 ### Minor API changes in MatchHighlighter and MatchRegionRetriever.
 (GITHUB#12881)

 The API of interfaces for accepting highlights has changed to allow performance improvements.
 Look at the issue and the PR diff to get